InboxSDK/InboxSDK/README.md

 structure, ajax request/response formats, etc.) that cause compatibility issues for the InboxSDK.

-In general, we should try to add error logging that makes it obvious whenever Gmail's HTML structure or ajax formats aren't what we expect.
-For example, if we have code that calls `.querySelector(...)` on an element and then requires an element to be returned, we should either import and use 'querySelectorOrFail.ts' (which throws an error with a useful message if no element is found), or we should handle null being returned from `.querySelector(...)` with code like the
+In general, we should try to add remote error logging that makes it obvious whenever Gmail's HTML structure or ajax formats aren't what we expect.
+For example, if we have code that calls `.querySelector(...)` on an element and then requires an element to be returned, we should either import and use 'querySelectorOrFail.ts' (which throws an error with a useful message if no element is found), or we should handle null being returned from `.querySelector(...)` with code like the following:
-following:

 ```js
 const insertionPointEl = el.querySelector('.foo .bar');